Skip to content

 Additionally, charoite is fairly rare.
 As a result, using it for industrial reasons isn’t plausible, even if it had properties that would make that possible.

-Where Is Charoite Found?
+Where Is Charoite Formation Found?

 The highly limited number of sources means that charoite isn’t just rare to find but also rare in the market.
 Russia controls how much is mined and how much makes its way out of the country.
 As a result, charoite can be more costly than many other stones.

-Charoite Jewelry
+Charoite Gemstones Jewelry

 charoite beads for jewelry making

-While charoite isn't as well known as many other gemstones, jewelry options are still relatively plentiful.
-You won't generally find charoite in chain jewelry stores.
-However, the colour is so incredibly striking that it's ideal for ornamental purposes, causing many independent designers to enjoy working with the gem.
+While charoite gemstones aren’t as well known as many other gemstones, jewelry options are still relatively plentiful.
+You won’t generally find charoite in chain jewelry stores.
+However, the colour is so incredibly striking that it’s ideal for ornamental purposes, causing many independent designers to enjoy working with the gem.
 Additionally, the stone is tough enough to stand up to wear, making it a solid choice for a variety of jewelry pieces.

 For charoite jewelry, you typically won’t find faceted stones.
 Instead, the charoite cabochon is much more popular.
 A cabochon is sometimes favoured for charoite rings, charoite pendants, and even charoite earrings.